 In the days ahead, you can expect the same focus from AltaGas.
 We will hold ourselves to account.
-We will live by a strong governance philosophy and commitment and we will be focused on making the right long-term decisions that benefit all stakeholders and the right holders whom we partner with.
+We will live by a strong governance philosophy and commitment, and we will be focused on making the right long-term decisions that benefit our stakeholders.
 We are excited about the road ahead and we look forward to progressing on it with you.